 In the above example, rather than Annabelle’s parents funding/hosting the wedding, or Annabelle and Bradford skirting the question altogether, the couple wants attendees to know that their wedding is a community effort.
 Their host line reflects that by including “friends and family.”

 Your wedding invites truly can say whatever you want them to.
 When in doubt, just remember that invitations give attendees their first taste of what your wedding will be like, so think about who you’re writing for and what kind of wedding you want to have.

 Oh, and once you’ve honed your message, don’t forget that you can craft exquisitely worded wedding invitations with PicMonkey templates.

 1. From PicMonkey.com, go to Design > Templates.

-2. Select the wedding tag and click on a template to edit it.
-Your selection will open in the editor.
+2. Select “Wedding” from popular tags, and click a template to edit it.
+That template will open in the editor.

-3. To change just the text, open the Layers palette, the sheets-of-paper icon you’ll find at the leftmost end of the bottom toolbar.
+3. To change just the text, open the Layers palette by clicking the stacked-squares icon you’ll find at the leftmost end of the bottom toolbar.

 4. This is where it really gets good.
-Pick the text you want to edit using the Layers palette (you can also pick it directly on the template, but using the palette is like 20 times easier), and change the words, size, color, and font to WHATEVER YOU WANT in the text palette that appears next to that text string.
+Click the text string you want to edit in the Layers palette (you can also click the text directly in the image), and change the size, color, and font to WHATEVER YOU WANT in the text palette that appears next to that text string.
 Change the text by typing into the text box in the image.

 You know what else is serious?
 The amazingness of our new templates.
 And if you want them all, you’ll want Royale: